 We believe it is crucial that our politics reflects the diversity of the people it seeks to represent.
 Just over one hundred years since the first women in the UK got the vote, only 34% of MPs are women.
-Disabled women and Black, Asian and Minority Ethnic women are chronically underrepresented.
+Disabled women, young women, Black, Asian and ethnic minority women, and poor and working class women are underrepresented at every level of politics.